jinhedev/action_cable_chat_app/README.md

 git checkout action-cable-reference
 ```

-When following the tutorial, you should be able to resolve any discrepancies by comparing with this reference app.
+When following the tutorial, you should be able to resolve any discrepancies by comparing with this reference app...